MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 `$Events` variable. `$Events` is then piped to the `ForEach-Object` cmdlet.
 The **Begin** parameter displays the current date and time.
 Next, the **Process** parameter uses the `Out-File` cmdlet to create a text file that is named events.txt and stores the message property of each of the events in that file.
-Last, the **End** parameter is used to display the date and time after all of the processing has completed.
+Last, the **End** parameter is used to display the date and time after all the processing has completed.

 ### Example 4: Change the value of a Registry key

-This example changes the value of the **RemotePath** registry entry in all of the subkeys under the `HKCU:\Network` key to uppercase text.
+This example changes the value of the **RemotePath** registry entry in all the subkeys under the `HKCU:\Network` key to uppercase text.

 ```powershell